Indoor Air Pollution and some of the things we can do about it

 Decorate with plants especially when loved ones are sick.

-Grow a garden if you dont have the time or space for a large garden, decorate your patio
+Grow a garden ... if you do not have the time or space for a large garden, decorate your patio

 with a cluster of potted plants.